MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 On the Xbox 360, a session represented an instance of game play.
 Users searched for sessions in the matchmaking service, and reported statistics at the end of a session.

-On Xbox One, a session is more generic, and represents a group of players.
+For all target platforms after Xbox 360 (including PC), a session is more generic, and represents a group of players.

-A session is required for any network connectivity between consoles, and holds information that should be shared among all users in the session.
+A session is required for any network connectivity between Xbox Live clients, and holds information that should be shared among all users in the session.
 Some examples of this information include the number of players allowed in the session, the secure address of each console in the session, and custom game data.